isabella232/O365-EDU-Python-Samples/README.md

   After linking accounts, users can use either local or Office 365 accounts to log into the sample website and use it.

-- Getting schools, sections, teachers, and students from Office 365 Education:
+- Getting schools, classes, teachers, and students from Office 365 Education:

   - [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)
+  - A [Differential Query](https://msdn.microsoft.com/en-us/library/azure/ad/graph/howto/azure-ad-graph-api-differential-query) is used to sync data that is cached in a local database by the SyncData Web Job.

 This sample is implemented with the Python language and [Django](https://www.djangoproject.com/) web framework.